 Advanced Periodontitis, if left alone, periodontitis settles into the roots and jaw bone and can travel into the pulp of the tooth as well as surrounding teeth.
 In these latter stage, patients are at risk of losing teeth and the disease will increase chances of affecting overall health.

 Risk Factors for Gum Disease Sherman Oaks Gum Disease Treatment

 While age may play a significant role to the development of gum disease, additional factors including tobacco use, poor nutrition, and poor dental habits directly increase an individual’s risk for periodontal disease.
 Furthermore, diabetes, immunity-deficiency diseases, as well as genetics can contribute to an individual’s susceptibility to contracting gum disease.

 If your gums are inflamed, bleed often, or are constantly in pain, you may want to receive a periodontal screening.
 If you experience discomfort in the gums when eating, brushing, or flossing, you may be showing signs of onset gum disease.
 Gum recession, pocket development, and consistent bad breath can also indicate gum disease in patients.

 Treatment for Gum Disease

-If you show symptoms of gum disease, or would like to be treated for gum disease, periodontal therapy is the best option.
-Periodontal therapy, also known as scaling and root planing or deep cleaning, thoroughly cleans the affected area, removing all plaque and tartar to allow the gums to naturally heal themselves.
+If you show symptoms of gum disease or would like to be treated for gum disease, periodontal therapy is the best option.
+Periodontal therapy, also known as scaling and root planning or deep cleaning, thoroughly cleans the affected area, removing all plaque and tartar to allow the gums to naturally heal themselves.